 Cub Scouts can participate in BB gun shooting and Archery with our qualified instructors.
-The Cub Scouts will learn the safety aspects of using firearms and the bows and arrows.
-Safety and discipline is a MUST on the BB range and the Archery range.
+They will learn the safety aspects of using firearms, bows, and arrows.
+Safety and discipline are a MUST on the BB range and the Archery range.